aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 quite insane dependency trees.
 However, we have been ignoring the elephant in the room: How do we generate the dependency rules at the end of the Makefile?
-Last example had only four files and one include, and this spwaned dozens of dependency relations between existing and generated files.
+Last example had only four files and one include, and this spawned dozens of dependency relations between existing and generated files.
 Clearly, doing this by hand is unfeasible for any reasonably sized project, so an automatic tool is required.